Your level of self-esteem has to do with how worthwhile you feel.

 Stacking Personal Standards

-This tool aims to increase clients’ awareness of personal standards and to demonstrate how burdensome it can be to live life under such rules.
+This tool aims to increase clients’ awareness of personal standards and demonstrate how burdensome it can be to live under such rules.

 Exploring Domains of Self-Worth

 The goal of this tool is for clients to become aware of the domains in their life that they base their self-worth on.
 This tool can be a valuable starting point for clients to develop more unconditional self-acceptance.

 Another simple quiz that you can do for self-esteem involves asking 10 simple questions (Mirror Mirror, n.d.).

 This self-esteem quiz is not meant to diagnose any psychological disorder but is good for gauging how someone feels about themselves.
 If you score on the low end, that might mean you need to practice more self-love or self-compassion.

 Answer the following questions with “most of the time,” “some of the time,” or “almost never.”

 - I get upset if someone criticizes me, even if they mean well and offer constructive criticism.

 - I get angry at myself if I make a small mistake, even if it is an honest one.